Experiences of sexual abuse or assault can affect you to your core – who you are, how you understand yourself – as a man and a human being.

 Most boys and men take those messages to heart: “No way they’ll make me cry.”
 “I’m not gonna be weak.”
 “No one’s calling me a girl.”

 Such rigid and unrealistic rules about what’s “manly” lead many boys and men to feel insecure.
-They also push men away from the very capacities they need to get over the negative effects of unwanted sexual experiences: awareness and acceptance of vulnerable emotions, so they can be mastered, not fearfully run away from with self-destructive behavior (like immediately jumping to anger or aggression).
+They also push men away from the very capacities they need to overcome the negative effects of unwanted sexual experiences: awareness and acceptance of vulnerable emotions, so they can be mastered rather than fearfully run away from with self-destructive behavior (like immediately jumping to anger or aggression).

-And it’s not just a matter of men rejecting such capacities.
+And it’s not simply a matter of men rejecting such capacities.

 Even if a man wants be become aware of vulnerable feelings and deal with them in ways that bring mastery and the life he wants, it’s easier said than done.
 He must work against decades of “masculinity training” and conditioning of his brain.